rjtownsend/romelloskuggs-installer/README.md

 ## A starter website for Drupal 8 Developers

-Main ```composer.json``` used for the [Romello Skuggs](https://github.com/rjtownsend/romelloskuggs) Drupal 8 Installation Profile.
+Optional Drupal installer used for the [Romello Skuggs](https://github.com/rjtownsend/romelloskuggs) Drupal 8 Installation Profile.
-Project goal is to provide a starter website for developers and site-builders similar to a starter theme for front-end developers. ```composer.json``` was heavily borrowed from [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).
+The project goal of Romello Skuggs is to provide a starter website for developers and site-builders similar to a starter theme for front-end developers.
+This installer provides the base ```composer.json``` file required to build any Drupal site.

+This installer was heavily borrowed from [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).

 Usage: